PO Box for LLC: Legal Rules and Smart Alternatives

 -

 Can I use a P.O.
-Box for my LLC's registered agent address?
+Box for my LLC's official address?

-If you need help with understanding if you can use your P.O.
-Box for your business address, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding if you can use your po box for llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.